 Native to both fresh and salt water ecosystems, the lamprey is an invasive parasite that is capable of upsetting populations of fish in oceans, lakes, and rivers.
 During the 1940s a sharp increase in lampreys threatened and endangered a large number of commercial fisheries in the the Great Lakes because of their hematophagous (feeding on the blood of other animals) feeding methods.
-Read more about these fascinating and creepy critters.

 First the Stats…